mozilla-services/docs/source/storage/apis-2.0.rst

 **DELETE** **https://<endpoint-url>/storage/<collection>/<id>**

-    Deletes the BSO at the location given, returning the timestamp of the action.
+    Deletes the BSO at the given location.
     Successful requests will receive a **204 No Content** response.

     Possible HTTP error responses: